Post-Master's Certificate in Applied Behavior Analysis

 About the Program

 Behavior analysis is a widely accepted and empirically-validated approach to the investigation and improvement of behaviors with environmental determinants.
-Extensive research has established proven methods which have developed the technology now called applied behavior analysis.
-Together with client-focused clinical approaches, these findings have enabled behavior analysts to make significant contributions to the advancement of individualized and highly-effective approaches in education and behavioral health fields.
+Extensive research has established proven methods and best practices for the field of applied behavior analysis.
+Together with client-focused clinical approaches, these methods and practices have enabled behavior analysts to make significant contributions to the education and behavioral health fields.

-The post-master's certificate in applied behavior analysis will prepare students to gain the knowledge and skills to become clinical and educational leaders in the field of behavior analysis.
-Successful completers of this program will be highly successful candidates for employers searching for knowledgeable and skilled clinicians and leaders in behavior analytic settings.
+The post-master's certificate in Applied Behavior Analysis will prepare students to gain the knowledge and skills to become clinical and educational leaders in behavior analysis.
+Successful completers of this program will be highly successful candidates for employers seeking knowledgeable and skilled clinicians and leaders in behavioral health and educational settings.

-The Association for Behavior Analysis International has verified the master's core applied behavior analysis course sequence as meeting the 5th edition task list coursework requirements, content hours, and faculty standards.
-For eligibility to take the Board Certified Behavior Analyst Examination®, applicants will have to meet additional experience and supervision requirements set forth by the Behavior Analysis Certification Board.
+The Association for Behavior Analysis International has verified the core applied behavior analysis course sequence as meeting the 5th edition task list course content hour requirements and faculty standards.
+For eligibility to take the Board Certified Behavior Analyst Examination®, applicants will have to meet additional fieldwork and supervision requirements set forth by the Behavior Analysis Certification Board.

 Admission Requirements